Home

 We provide short term residential support for people who need time out to stabilise, reflect, and reset.
 Stays of up to 14 days support people to regain balance while remaining connected to their community and existing support networks.

-We support people who are already engaged with a publicly funded specialist Alcohol and Other Drug service and who would benefit from a brief period of residential respite and treatment, delivered alongside peer support.
+We support people who are already engaged with a publicly funded specialist alcohol and other drug service and who would benefit from a brief period of residential respite and treatment, delivered alongside peer support.

 For more information contact: [email protected]